North Geelong - Bell Park

 PROFILE FAQ

-North Geelong - Bell Park has emerging levels of nearby infrastructure activity, ranking in the 27thth percentile nationally
+North Geelong - Bell Park has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 41 projects that may affect the region.
-Notable initiatives include Northern Geelong Industrial Precinct, 340-344 Melbourne Road Retail Redevelopment, Geelong Hydrogen Hub, and Bell Park / Bell Post Hill Enhanced Early Years and Community Hub.
-The following list details those most likely to be relevant.
+AreaSearch has identified 41 projects that could affect the area.
+Notable ones include Northern Geelong Industrial Precinct, 340-344 Melbourne Road Retail Redevelopment, Geelong Hydrogen Hub, and Bell Park / Bell Post Hill Enhanced Early Years and Community Hub.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.